 2. Show Off Your Work And Build A Portfolio

 Another good reason to promote yourself is that it will help you build a portfolio.
 A portfolio is essential for artists because it helps to showcase their work and skills.
 It also helps establish you as an artist, making it easier to sell your artwork.

-When you’re building a portfolio, be sure to include high-quality images of your work, as well as a bio and artist statement.
-You can also have videos of you working on your art or interviews with you about your work.
+When you’re building a portfolio, be sure to include high-quality images of your work and a bio and artist statement.
+You can also provide video content of you working on your art or interviews with you about your work.